You are currently browsing the category archive for the ‘Uncategorized’ category.

 Psalms 130:4 NLT But you offer forgiveness, that we might learn to fear you.

 In the old covenant, God offered forgiveness.
 For the new covenant believer, through Jesus, God offers forgiveness.
-As easily as He offered forgiveness is as easily we should receive it.
+As easily as He offered forgiveness is as easily as we should receive it.

 We don’t have to put ourselves in timeout for a week to think about what we’ve done.
 We don’t have to experience guilt or beat ourselves up about the sin we’ve committed.
 Like taking a receipt at a grocery store, we can accept the payment for sin, take forgiveness, and move on.
 It’s as simple as that.